BEnmaNSS/study_project-/README.md

                                                  * word frequency compute the frequency of each word separately.
                                                  * Sentence frequency.
                                                  * cosin similarity by using TF_IDF matrice.
-                                                 * implemented word cloud visualization for each vector in the list
+                                                 * implemented word cloud visualize each vector in the list

-# Sentence frequency
+# 4_my_ethics_project_ (2).ipynb                 * Showing discrimination
+                                                 *calculatin TP and TN for both models The quantity of cases that are accurately anticipated to be negative is known as true negatives (TN).
+                                                 * trying to Reweighted the models and evaluate them to improve accuracy